dremotion/Embedded-Software-Classroom/README.md

 ## Curriculum
-The curriculum is extracted by referencing two popular Embedded Training institutes in India: CDAC and Vector India Pvt Ltd
+The curriculum is extracted by referencing two popular Embedded Training institutes in India: CDAC and Vector India Pvt Ltd and is divided into three modules: Basic, Advanced, Additional.\
   - [Basic](#Basic)
     - Programming With C
     - Embedded System Basics